U.S. Medicare sets outpatient rate for Yescarta reimbursement

 By Deena Beasley

-(Reuters) - Medicare, the U.S. government healthcare program for the elderly and disabled, will pay hospitals close to its standard mark-up rate for administering cell therapy Yescarta for cancer outpatients, who will have a co-payment of nearly $80,000, according to the Centers for Medicare & Medicaid Services (CMS).
+(Reuters) - Medicare, the U.S. government healthcare program for the elderly and disabled, will pay hospitals close to its standard mark-up rate for administering cell therapy Yescarta for cancer outpatients, according to the Centers for Medicare & Medicaid Services (CMS).

-Additional Medicare reimbursement for inpatients has been requested by Yescarta maker Gilead Sciences Inc and Novartis AG, which makes Kymriah, a similar therapy.
-Both therapies were approved last year by the Food and Drug Administration and are being used by growing number of major cancer centers.
+For inpatients, additional Medicare reimbursement has been requested by Yescarta maker Gilead Sciences Inc and Novartis AG, which makes a similar therapy called Kymriah.
+Both cell therapies were approved last year by the Food and Drug Administration and are being used by growing number of major cancer centers.

 Reimbursement has been a major issue for investors because the high costs of the so-called CAR-T therapies could affect usage, especially for the Medicare population.